wavelet-kaizen/FutabaScroller/README.md

 - **Flexible start position**: Specify start position by response number, datetime, or No.
 - **Speed adjustment**: Change playback speed freely via keyboard (0.1x ~ 10x)
 - **Pause/Resume**: Control playback with the `x` key
+- **Mobile-friendly UI**: Choose between auto-hide and persistent UI modes.
+In persistent mode, a floating control panel stays on screen, can be dragged, and offers touch controls for play/pause and speed up/down
 - **Auto-update**: Automatically fetch new responses every 10 seconds
 - **Supported sites**:
   - Futaba Channel (futaba-chan)